John Beltrone (BS Accounting, 2011)

 M&A Analyst/Mooreland Partners

-"The Finance department at UM SoBA provided me all of the necessary tools to excel in Investment Banking.
+"The Finance department at UM COB provided me all of the necessary tools to excel in Investment Banking.
 In an industry dominated by Ivy League alumni, UM graduates have the right "backcountry attitude" along with the skill-sets to differentiate themselves in a fiercely competitive atmosphere.
 I am grateful and proud to have been part of the UM finance program."

 Max Jaffe (BS Finance 2011)